Actindo-AG/Documentation/DataHub/UserInterface/08_VariantSets.md

 - [DELETE]
     Click this button to delete the selected variant sets.
 A variant set can only be deleted if no dependencies are existing.
 Otherwise, an error message is displayed.
 This button is only displayed if the checkbox of at least one variant set is selected.

-The list displays all variant sets.
-Depending on the settings, the displayed columns may vary.
-All fields are read-only.
+The following functions and fields are available in this view:

 - *Name*
     Variant set name.